 Profile: HollyFrontier Corp (HFC)

-HollyFrontier Corporation (HollyFrontier), formerly Holly Corporation, incorporated in 1947, is a petroleum refiner, which produces light products, such as gasoline, diesel fuel, jet fuel, specialty lubricant products, and specialty and modified asphalt.
-HollyFrontier operates in two segments: Refining and Holly Energy Partners, L.P.
+HollyFrontier Corporation (HollyFrontier), incorporated on January 25, 1947, is an independent petroleum refiner.
+The Company produces various refined products, such as gasoline, diesel fuel, jet fuel, specialty lubricant products, and specialty and modified asphalt.
+The Company operates through two segments: Refining and Holly Energy Partners, L.P.
 (HEP).
-The Refining segment includes the operations of its El Dorado, Tulsa, Navajo, Cheyenne and Woods Cross Refineries and NK Asphalt.
+The Refining segment includes the operations of the Company's El Dorado, Tulsa, Navajo, Cheyenne and Woods Cross Refineries and HollyFrontier Asphalt Company (HFC Asphalt).
 The HEP segment involves all of the operations of HEP.

-DALLAS TX 75201
+DALLAS TX 75201-2174

 Company Web Links